JeffersonLab/ceInstall/modules/README.md

 `source  <ipath>/modules/setup.sh` or `source  <ipath>/modules/setup.csh`

-Two optional environment variables (make sure to set them before the source command) control the top level directory structure of the installation:

-- SIM_HOME: the base location of the libraries.
-Default is `<ipath>`.
-- SIM_SUB_DIR_SUB_DIR: sub dir name under $SIM_HOME (see Installation Tree below).
-Default is `sim`.

-After the source command, `module avail` will show the available modules and the libraries installation scripts below will be in your $PATH.
+Advanced installation options are shown at the bottom of this page.

-### Geant4 Software Installation
+### Geant4 Simulation Software Installation

-Run `install_geant4_base` with the option `<sim_version>` to install the libraries needed by geant4:
+Run `install_sim` with the option `<sim_version>` to install the libraries needed by geant4:

 - `clhep`
 - `xerces-c`